The problem we all face…

 He Makes All things New

-Its also important to remember that we have an Enemy who actively seeks to blind people to the truth (2 Corinthians 4:4).
-Pray that many who are separated from the Lord will entrust themselves to the Savior and gain everlasting life.
+It is also important to remember that we have an Enemy who actively seeks to blind people to the truth (2 Corinthians 4:4).
+Pray that many who are separated from the Lord will entrust themselves to the Saviour and gain everlasting life.